peaclab/PACT/README.md

 Some of the features in PACT frontend have been implemented with inspiration from HotSpot [2], such as the structure of the network of grid cells and blocks, file structure (e.g., lcf, flp, ptrace files), and the building of the matrices for the superLU solver.
 This is a design decision to ease the use of PACT for the community.

 # Reference:
 [1] Zihao Yuan, Prachi Shukla, Sofiane Chetoui, Sean Nemtzow, Sherief Reda, and Ayse K. Coskun, “PACT: An Extensible Parallel Thermal Simulator for Emerging Integration and Cooling Technologies”.
-To be submitted to _IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD)_, 2020.
+To appear in _IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD)_, 2021.

 [2] Skadron, K., Stan, M. R., Huang, W., Velusamy, S., Sankaranarayanan, K., and Tarjan, D. "Temperature-aware microarchitecture." _ACM SIGARCH Computer Architecture News_, 2003.